iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 There you should find your pushed locations in the search when you start a new event tracking.
 If you send the request, you should receive a data request.

 ## Changelog

+### [0.1.0] - 2021-07-22

+#### Changed
+- Recommondation to push locations regularly
+- Added requirement to repeat sending dataSubmission until it is received successfully by the GA client
+- Completed time format for zulu time with ".SSS" just to be correct

 ### [0.0.10] - 2021-07-02